 Yew trees are poisonous evergreen trees, with red berries, their sap can be blood red and they are able to regenerate, sprouting new roots.
 They are known as a sacred tree, the Tree of life, regeneration, and rebirth.
 There are many myths and legends about yew trees and why they are planted next to churches.
 Is it possible they were planted at ancient sacred sites and churches were then built there at a later date?

 “For those of the Christian faith, a yew tree is symbolic of Christian Resurrection as it has the ability to regenerate by sending down a shoot from high up which then takes root in a crevice near the base of the old tree, thus giving birth to new life.”

 This info is from www.whitedragon.org.uk

 “In the past, they were used as landmarks, because of their size and longevity, and their dark branches would make them stand out in the landscape.
-Yew groves planted by the Druids were common by ancient ways, on sacred sites, hilltops, ridge-ways and burial grounds.
+Yew groves planted by the Druids were common in ancient ways, on sacred sites, hilltops, ridge-ways, and burial grounds.
 Tribal leaders were buried beneath Yew trees, in the sure belief that their knowledge and wisdom would be joined with the Dryad of the Yew and therefore still be accessible to the tribe for generations to come.”

 In this quiet spot next to the simple but beautiful 13th Century Church of St Andrew in the small hamlet of Dundon, this yew tree is cared for and feels at peace in its surroundings.
 A stark difference to my visit to the ancient oak trees Gog and Magog near Glastonbury.